bennyistanto/climate-data-application/README.md

 The following climate indexes are for the precipitation and temperature amount:

-### Standardized Precipitation Evapotranspiration Index (SPEI)
+### Standardized Precipitation-Evapotranspiration Index (SPEI)

 The [SPEI](https://spei.csic.es) is an extension of the widely used Standardized Precipitation Index ([SPI](https://library.wmo.int/doc_num.php?explnum_id=7768)).
-The SPEI is designed to take into account both precipitation and potential evapotranspiration (PET) in determining drought.
+The SPEI is designed to take into account both `precipitation` and `potential evapotranspiration` (PET) in determining drought.
 Thus, unlike the SPI, the SPEI captures the main impact of increased temperatures on water demand.

 The SPEI can measure drought severity according to its intensity and duration, and can identify the onset and end of drought episodes.
 The SPEI allows comparison of drought severity through time and space, since it can be calculated over a wide range of climates, as can the SPI.